 I met my hostel mate from Chiang Mai and her friend here and we stayed for about an hour or so.
 We jumped from the rocks into the water right by the waterfall.
 It was a short distance up but it felt much higher once I was there standing.
 I knew I had to jump quickly otherwise I would think about it too long and back out.
 I jumped in and I’m so glad I did.
 It was a fun adrenaline rush.
 Thanks to my new friend for encouraging me to do the jump and being the one to go first.

 There are other waterfalls in Pai so if you’re a waterfall chaser you may want to check out Mae Yen which is a 7 km hike (just over 4 miles) to get to.
 The Mor Paeng waterfall is another waterfall option and is a short ride from Santichon Chinese Village.

 Scenic Ride Through Pai’s Countryside

-The ride was absolutely beautiful and we had the rode practically to ourselves.
-These are small backroads so we didn’t see any cars on the rode, just a couple motorbikes.
+The ride was absolutely beautiful and we had the road practically to ourselves.
+These are small backroads so we didn’t see any cars on the road, just a couple motorbikes.